saidvandeklundert/saidvandeklundert.github.io/_posts/2015-05-13-juniper-primary-and-secondary-lsp.md

 After passing the mandatory first hop in the LSP, the router is free to choose any next-hop from that point on.
 </p>
 <p>
 The creation of these paths will have no effect on traffic if they are not applied to an LSP.
-There is already an LSP defined on this network, this ‘ldp-tunneling’ enabled LSP is providing for a layer2 circuit between Sol and Mars.
+There is already an LSP defined on this network, this <b>ldp-tunneling</b> enabled LSP is providing for a layer2 circuit between Sol and Mars.
 This LSP is configured as follows:
 </p>
 <pre style="font-size:12px">
 set protocols mpls label-switched-path L2circuit to 1.1.1.4